StarlingXWeb/starlingx-website/src/pages/faq/index.md

 #### How does the StarlingX community collaborate with other open source projects?

 The StarlingX team is actively working with a number of other projects and communities, both within and outside of the Open Infrastructure Foundation projects.
-The community is contributing to the Nova, Horizon, Keystone and Neutron projects within OpenStack.
-Our teams are also involved in the OSF Edge Computing Group as well as the Akraino community and the EdgeXFoundry project.
+The community have been contributing to the Nova, Horizon, Keystone and Neutron projects within OpenStack, and contributors are also involved in the OpenInfra Edge Computing Group as well as the O-RAN Software Community (SC) and more.

 #### What is the release cadence for StarlingX?

-The initial (beta) StarlingX release was released in October 2018.
-In 2019 and moving forward, StarlingX releases will align with OpenStack releases.
-StarlingX will have two releases a year, following a cycle-trailing model relative to the OpenStack release cycle.
+StarlingX releases one to two major releases per year.
+For more information on StarlingX release cycles, including planned content and timeframe, see [Release Plan wiki page](https://wiki.openstack.org/wiki/StarlingX/Releases and https://wiki.openstack.org/wiki/StarlingX/Release_Plan).

 #### Are there any commercial distributions of StarlingX?

-Wind River Titanium Cloud is currently based on StarlingX, and we are actively building a broad commercial ecosystem.
+Wind River Cloud Platform is currently based on StarlingX, and we are actively building a broad commercial ecosystem.
 Please contact <mailto:info@starlingx.io> if you are interested in getting involved from a commercial perspective.